 Typical Preparation.
 This is the preparation used to prepare a Fabry-Perot layer or a photonic crystal.
 We usually use highly doped p-type, boron doped, polished (100) silicon wafers, with a resistivity of between 0.0005 and 0.001 Ohm-cm and 400 microns thick.
 We have found Siltronix to be a consistent, high quality manufacturer of these materials.
 A square approximately 1 cm on an edge is cleaved, and the chip is placed in a Teflon etch cell shown at left (for schematics click here), using a piece of aluminum foil as a back contact and a Viton O-ring to seal the cell.
-The cell is filled with a 3:1 (v/v) mixture of 48% aqueous HF and absolute ethanol.
+The cell is filled with a 3:1 (v/v) mixture of 48% aqueous HF and absolute ethanol (CAUTION: Hydrofluoric acid is highly toxic and corrosive and contact with skin should be avoided.
+Procedures involving HF should always be carried out in a fume hood configured to handle HF and the operator should wear appropriate protective gloves, gown, and face shield).
 A loop of platinum wire is immersed in the solution as the counter electrode.
 An anodic current of approx. 40 mA/cm2 is passed between the aluminum back contact and the platinum counter electrode for 5-15 minutes.
-For a photonic crystal such as a rugate filter, the current density is modulated between approx 10 and 90 mA/cm2 with a period of approx 10 sec.
+For a photonic crystal such as a rugate filter, the current density is modulated between approx 10 and 100 mA/cm2 with a period of approx 10 sec.
 After completion of the etching, the cell and sample are washed several times with ethanol and dried under a stream of nitrogen.
 This produces a film that is a few microns thick with pores on the order of several nm in diameter.

 1. Uhlir, A., Electrolytic shaping of germanium and silicon.
 Bell System Tech.
 J., 1956.
 35: p.
 333-347.